IBM/universal-connectors/README.md

 Connections to databases that are configured with the Guardium universal connector are handled the same as all other datasources in Guardium.
 You can apply policies, view reports, monitor connections, for example.

 ## How it works

-The Universal Connectors consist of a series of three plug-ins within a Logstash pipeline that ingest, filter, and output events in a normalized, common format:

-1. Input plug-in: Settings to pull events from APIs or receive push of events.

-2. Filter plug-in: Parses, filters, and modifies events into a common format.

-3. Output plug-in: Sends normalized events to locations to be consumed by security applications.

-**ALTERNATIVE OPTION FOR TEXT:**

 The Universal Connector is a Logstash pipeline consisting of a series of three plug-ins: